Dr Abbie Garrington, MA (hons) PhD (Edinburgh) FRGS

 I would be pleased to hear from potential PhD students proposing to work in the modernist period (c.1890-1945), or on modernist-influenced contemporary writing.

-Supervision areas of particular interest: bodies; senses; touch/the haptic; hands; gesture; skin; mountains; expeditionary writing; epistolary forms; experiments in autobiography, autofiction etc.
+Supervision areas of particular interest: bodies; the senses; touch/the haptic; hands; gesture; skin; mountains; expeditionary writing; aeriality, verticality, and all things 'up in the air'; epistolary forms.

-Authors of particular interest: James Joyce; D. H. Lawrence; Virginia Woolf; W. H. Auden; Karl Ove Knausgaard.
+Authors of particular interest: James Joyce; D. H. Lawrence; Virginia Woolf; W. H. Auden.

 Recent and Forthcoming Presentations